 Noise by Part of NE-Sterling

 Average noise levels for NE-Sterling residents, grouped by direction from the center of NE-Sterling.
-Southern NE-Sterling carries the highest population-weighted average; Northern NE-Sterling carries the lowest.
-Just 22% of residents in Northern NE-Sterling live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern NE-Sterling.
+The highest population-weighted average is in southeastern NE-Sterling; the lowest is in eastern NE-Sterling, where just 32% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central NE-Sterling